tommarien/blog/source/_posts/2012-04-12-take-control-of-your-configuration.md

 layout: post
 title: Take control of your configuration
 date: 2012-04-12 15:13
-categories:
-  - CSharp
 tags:
-  - Test Driven Development
+  - csharp
+  - test driven development
-  - Configuration
+  - configuration
 ---

 Using configuration values can sometimes be hard to get a SUT thoroughly tested.
 Especially when you have behavior tied to those configuration values.